N.C. State Employee Viewpoint Survey

 Eligibility

-All current North Carolina state government employees over the age of 18 are invited to participate in the survey.
-All employees will answer the same, standardized survey questions.
+All current North Carolina state government employees over the age of 18 were invited to participate in the survey.
+All employees answered the same, standardized survey questions.

 Timeline

-The survey will launch on Tuesday, May 26 and will conclude on Friday, June 26.
+The survey launched on Tuesday, May 26 and concluded on Friday, June 26.

 Confidentiality